Resume and Cover Letter Tips, Tricks, and Examples

 Education information

-Include school name, location, expected graduation year, achievements, and specialized coursework or classes that relate to the desired position.
-Choose to include education-related experience, things like internships or fellowships here, save them for the “experience” section, or create a hybrid “educational experience” section based on the amount of education and experience you have.
+Include your school name, location, expected graduation year, achievements, and specialized coursework or classes related to the desired position.
+Save internships or fellowships entries for the “experience” section, or create a hybrid “educational experience” section based on the amount of education and experience you have.

 Education Template: